-The products that we sell are complex and may be subject to security vulnerabilities that could result in, among other things, the loss, corruption, theft or misuse of confidential data or system performance issues.
+The products that we sell are complex and have been and may in the future be subject to security vulnerabilities that could result in, among other things, the loss, corruption, theft or misuse of confidential data or system performance issues.
 Our efforts to prevent and address security vulnerabilities may decrease performance, be only partially effective or not successful at all.
-We may also depend on third parties, such as customers, vendors and end users, to deploy our mitigations or create their own, and they may delay, decline or modify the implementation of such mitigations.
+We may depend on vendors to create mitigations to their technology that we incorporate into our products and they may delay or decline to make such mitigations.
+We may also depend on third parties, such as customers and end users, to deploy our mitigations alone or as part of their own mitigations, and they may delay, decline or modify the implementation of such mitigations.
 Our relationships with our customers could be adversely affected as some of our customers may stop purchasing our products, reduce or delay future purchases of our products, or use competing products.
 Any of these actions by our customers could adversely affect our revenue.
 We have and may in the future be subject to claims and litigation related to security vulnerabilities.
 Actual or perceived security vulnerabilities of our products may subject us to adverse publicity, damage to our brand and reputation, and could materially harm our business or financial results.